 What are the bees doing now?

-We do our best to keep our bees from swarming by managing overcrowding.
+We do our best to keep our bees from swarming by preventing overcrowding.
 Sometimes we are lucky enough to capture a swarm.
-This spring, we captured two.
-One of them is doing great, but the other seems to have lost its queen.
 Free bees are the best bees!